webitel/docker-freeswitch/README.md

 `LOGLEVEL`

 This optional environment variable for FreeSWITCH log level.
-Default is `err`.
+Default is `warn`.

 `ACR_SERVER`